 Ensure you map the root cause of the issue (e.g. device compatibility) rather than the symptoms (e.g. a function of your application does not work) to ensure that the data you collect is actionable.

-Sort through past interactions with customers and categorise each customer issue against the issue taxonomy
+Sort through past interactions with customers and categorize each customer issue against the issue taxonomy

-Compile a list of anticipated issues, including those that have not arisen in the past, and categorise each against the customer issue taxonomy
+Compile a list of anticipated issues, including those that have not arisen in the past, and categorize each against the customer issue taxonomy